-When your Brita filter refill is too old to do its job effectively, the indicator will turn red.
+The indicator will turn red when your Brita filter refill is too old to do its job effectively.
 When that happens, it’s time to replace your filter.

-The indicator will continue to turn red for a few weeks after the filter is replaced.
+After replacing the filter, the indicator will continue to turn red for a few weeks.
 When it does, you’ll need to replace your filter again and keep an eye on it for a few weeks longer.

 It is easy to see when your filter needs to be changed with the sticker filter indicators.